franciscop/umbrella/jquery.md

 ## Porting tips

 While porting [my](https://github.com/gnadelwartz) [enstlyer script](https://greasyfork.org/de/scripts/24244-enstyler-develop/code) from jQuery (more precise from zepto.js) to UmbrellaJS I discoverd some pitfalls I want to share with you.
-Bevertheless it was easy and its always helpfull to have the excellent [UmbrellaJS documentation](https://Umbrellajs.com/documentation) in a browser tab.
+Nevertheless it was easy and it's always helpfull to have the excellent [UmbrellaJS documentation](https://Umbrellajs.com/documentation) in a browser tab.

 #### Why does `.replaceWith()` not exist in UmbrellaJS?